objcio/articles/2014-12-10-debugging.md

 With lldb's `bt` command you can print the breakpoint. `bt all` will do the same, but printing the state of all threads, not just the current one.

-When we inspect the stack trace, we notice that it's actually too late, as we're called back from an already scheduled animation.
-We need to add our breakpoints earlier.
+Looking at the stack trace, we notice that it's actually too late, as we're called from an already scheduled animation.
+We need to add a breakpoint earlier.
 In this case we are interested in calls to `-[UIViewController dismissViewControllerAnimated:completion:]`.
 We add a *symbolic breakpoint* to Xcode's breakpoint list and run the sample again.

-The Xcode breakpoint interface is very powerful, allowing you to add [conditions, skip counts or even custom actions like playing a sound effect and automatically continuing]((http://www.peterfriese.de/debugging-tips-for-ios-developers/)).
+The Xcode breakpoint interface is very powerful, allowing you to add [conditions, skip counts or even custom actions like playing a sound effect and automatically continuing](http://www.peterfriese.de/debugging-tips-for-ios-developers/).
 We don't need these features here, but they can save quite some time.

 ```
 (lldb) bt